MTGitHub1617/manas-tankala-milestone6/content/pages/projects/project-one.md

 colors: colors-a
 date: '2021-10-15'
 client: Awesome client
-description: >-
-  The important ingredients we use to make our soaps are essential oils and Lye (Sodium Hydroxide
+description: "The important ingredients we use to make our soaps are essential oils and Lye (Sodium Hydroxide) which in making the soap to look good & feel good\U0001F60E"
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg